MattClarkson/CMakeCatchTemplate/README.md

 --------

 The features provided are:
  1. Meta-Build, a.k.a.
-SuperBuild to download and build Boost, Eigen, OpenCV, glog, gflags and VTK.
+SuperBuild to download and build Boost, Eigen, OpenCV, glog, gflags, VTK and PCL.
  2. A single library for the main functionality - called myproject, so you should rename it.
  3. Unit tests, using Catch, and run with CTest - to demonstrate correctness and regression.
  4. A single command line application - to give the end user a functioning program.